CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 - Routing at the access layer enables a more efficient path for devices on the same switch.
 - Distribution layer switches are not paired and do not run MLAG.
 The distribution layer can be more easily scaled out beyond a pair of switches.

-Cumulus Networks recommends using [eBGP Unnumbered](#bgp-unnumbered) to build and maintain the set of layer 3 links between the access and distribution switches.
+NVIDIA recommends using [eBGP Unnumbered](#bgp-unnumbered) to build and maintain the set of layer 3 links between the access and distribution switches.
 BGP Unnumbered uses auto-generated IPv6 link local addresses and several intuitive configuration optimizations to drastically reduce configuration and deployment complexity.
 For more information on [eBGP Unnumbered](#bgp-unnumbered), refer to the [Cumulus Linux user guide](/cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP/#configure-bgp-unnumbered-interfaces).

 {{<figure src="/images/guides/campus-SingleSiteLargeBuilding.jpg" caption="Campus networks with a distribution layer. **Left**: A classic campus network with layer 2 bonds interconnecting the access and distribution layer.
 Routing for access VLANs occurs at the distribution layer. **Right**: An alternative design using layer 3 ECMP uplinks from the access layer and BGP Unnumbered.
 Routing for access VLANs occurs at the access layer switches.">}}